 - Easier housebreaking

 A crate that acts as a safe place for your puppy when you’re not at home will also help prevent your puppy from being destructive.
-Chewing is very typical behavior when a puppy is teething.
+Chewing is a very typical behavior when a puppy is teething.
 Crating also prevents separation anxiety-related behavior.

 The most important benefit of crate training is easier housebreaking.
 Dogs instinctively want to avoid defecating or urinating where they sleep.
 Crating helps prevent this undesirable behavior.